 Symbols, embellishments, mystifications

 I discovered I had been called on a brief note regarding a habit now in vogue, even in highly civilized countries, that exhumes questionable practices that were more esoteric in earlier days.
-I am referring to tattoos and piercings.

 In confirming my objective position, I found the interventions in favor of these practices to be inconsistent, not only because they failed to give any reasons, but also because they failed to show even a minimum of logic or rigor in their exposition.
 In particular, I found the piece by Mr. Lanari feeble and disjointed because it did not address the topic directly but wandered off amid pseudo-literary allusions that are irrelevant.
 Among other things, when I re-read his piece, I noticed that earlier I had missed the epithet of "antisocial" he attributed to me.